nagaraju100/datatable-gantt-chart/README.md

 This project is usefull to use the datatable to create gantt chart.

+**How to Run**
+1. clone the project in any location of your wish.
+2. click on the  datatableGanttchart.html page.

 I have used the Datatable and created gantt chart format .

 **This project has the following feature.**